liuzihe02/6.005/14_Interfaces/CollectionInterface.md

 - `boolean retainAll(Collection<?> c)` retains only the elements in this collection that are also contained in `c`. returns `true` if this collection changed
 - `boolean containsAll(Collection<?> c)` returns `true` if this collection contains all the elements of `c`
 - `void clear()` removes all elements from this collection
+- `default boolean removeIf(Predicate<? super E> filter)` removes all elements from this collection that satisfies the given condition. returns `true` if any elements were removed

 **Traversal Methods**